PC: Lily Lancaster

 Stillwater, Minnesota native Jack Swanson is quickly becoming one of the most sought-after young tenors in the opera world.
 His distinctive high lyric voice is known for singing the acrobatic arias of Rossini and the legato melodies of Donizetti.

-Last season Jack Swanson returned to the Norwegian Opera for Almaviva in a new production of Il Barbiere di Siviglia before returning to the Garsington Opera for the title-role in Rossini’s Le Comte Ory.
+Prior to that Jack Swanson returned to the Norwegian Opera for Almaviva in a new production of Il Barbiere di Siviglia and to the Oper Köln for the same role before returning to the Garsington Opera for the title-role in Rossini’s Le Comte Ory.
 He then finished the season by making his Rossini Opera Festival debut as Florville in Il Signor Bruschino.
 In concert he was heard as the tenor soloist in Rossini’s Stabat Mater with the Accademia di Santa Cecilia in Rome and Myung Whun Chung.
 He also appeared in solo recitals in Frankfurt and in Pesaro.

 Previously, Mr. Swanson debuted with new companies in new roles: first in Frankfurt as Rodrigo in a new production of Rossini’s Otello, then as Belmonte in Die Entführung aus dem Serail with Opera Omaha.
 In concert, the tenor was heard in Paris in Rossini’s Messa di Gloria and at New York’s Alice Tully Hall for a concert of pieces by sons of J.S.
 Bach.